sunsun101/SAD/lab6/README.md

 Step 11 - Now go to http://localhost:8000/ you should be able to see Django project up and running

-Step 12 - You can access the postgresql database at localhost:5432 using Database name Counter from any GUI like dbeaver.
+Step 12 - You can access the postgresql database(db name - counter) at localhost:5432 from any GUI application like dbeaver.

-Step 13 - Make necessary changes to the Django application which is directly reflected by volume.
+Step 13 - Make necessary changes to the Django application.

 Step 14 - To run the migrations , get inside django container and run
 ```